What We Are

 Connecticut: Highstead, CT Forest & Park Association, CT Land Conservation Council, Northern CT Land Trust, New Roxbury Land Trust, Joshua’s Tract Conservation & Historic Trust, Scantic River Watershed Association, Hull Forest Products

 Regional: The Norcross Wildlife Foundation, Norcross Wildlife Sanctuary, LandVest, The Trust for Public Land, The Nature Conservancy, New Englange Natural Resource Center, True North

 MassConn is guided by an active steering committee.
 Members include:

-Dan Donahue (Director of Land Protection & Stewardship, Norcross Wildlife Sanctuary and Foundation); Leslie Duthie (staff horticulturist, Norcross Wildlife Sanctuary, chair, Monson, MA Conservation Commission, Vice President, Opacum Land Trust); James Gage (Treasurer, Northern Connecticut Land Trust); Cynthia Henshaw (Executive Director, East Quabbin Land Trust); Bill Labich (Regional Conservationist, Highstead); Lindsay Michel (Land Conservation Director, Connecticut Forest & Park Association); Jennifer Ohop (Staff Naturalist, Norcross Wildlife Sanctuary and President, Opacum Land Trust); Amy Blaymore Paterson (Executive Director, Connecticut Land Conservation Council)
+Stephanie Clark (Executive Director, Joshua’s Tract Conservation & Historic Trust); Dan Donahue (Director of Land Protection & Stewardship, Norcross Wildlife Sanctuary and Foundation); Leslie Duthie (staff horticulturist, Norcross Wildlife Sanctuary, chair, Monson, MA Conservation Commission, Vice President, Opacum Land Trust); James Gage (Treasurer, Northern Connecticut Land Trust); Cynthia Henshaw (Executive Director, East Quabbin Land Trust); Bill Labich (Regional Conservationist, Highstead); Lindsay Michel (Land Conservation Director, Connecticut Forest & Park Association); Jennifer Ohop (Staff Naturalist, Norcross Wildlife Sanctuary and President, Opacum Land Trust)

 Any questions can be directed towards MassConn Coordinator, Katherine Blake